Mixed EW-QCD leading fermionic three-loop corrections at $\mathcal{O}(\alpha_s\alpha^2)$ to electroweak precision observables: Computation of observables

 where $\sw^2=1-\mw^2/\mz^2$ and $\Delta r$ includes the contribution from radiative corrections.
 When focusing on corrections with maximal number of closed fermion loops, $\Delta r$ receives contributions from the $W$-boson self-energy and counterterms for the $W$ mass and $W\ell\nu_\ell$ vertex, see Ref.~\cite{Chen:2020xzx} for details.

-$G_\mu$ can be determined with high precision from measurements of the muon decay lifetime\cite{Tishchenko:2012ie}.
+$G_\mu$ can be determined with high precision from measurements of the muon decay lifetime\cite{Tishchenko:2012ie} after subtracting QED corrections~\cite{vanRitbergen:1999fi}.
 This measurement together with eq.~\eqref{gmu} can then be used to obtain a prediction for the $W$-boson mass within the SM.

 The effective weak mixing angle and the partial decay widths are both related to the effective vector and axial-vector couplings of the $Z$-boson to $f\bar{f}$, denoted $v_f$ and $a_f$, respectively.
 When limiting ourselves to corrections with closed fermion loops, $v_f$ and $a_f$ receive contribution from vertex counterterms, as well as photon--Z mixing.
 See Ref.~\cite{Chen:2020xzx} for explicit expressions.